Back to blog

 October 4, 2023

 Annual Recurring Revenue (ARR) is a key metric used by Software as a Service (SaaS) companies to measure the predictable and recurring revenue generated from customers over 12 months.
-ARR is the sum of all subscription revenue that a SaaS company expects to receive from its customers each year.
+Since SaaS companies bill their customers on a subscription mode, ARR is the sum of all subscription revenue that a SaaS company expects to receive from its customers each year.

-ARR is a useful metric for SaaS companies because it provides insight into the health and predictability of their revenue streams, and can be used to project future growth and forecast revenue.
+ARR is a among the most useful metrics for SaaS companies because it provides insight into the health and predictability of their future revenues, and can be used to project future growth and make actionable plans.

 It is also a key performance indicator (KPI) used by investors to evaluate the financial performance of a SaaS company.